swannodette/logic-tutorial/README.md

-A Very Gentle Introduction To Relational Programming
+A Very Gentle Introduction To Relational & Functional Programming
 ====

-This tutorial will guide you through the magic and fun of relational programming.
+This tutorial will guide you through the magic and fun of combining relational programming with functional programming.
 This tutorial does not assume that you have any knowledge of Lisp, Clojure, Java, or even Functional Programming.
-The only thing this tutorial assumes is that you are not afraid of using the command line and you’ve used some programming language before in your life.
-Since you’re using GitHub I think this is a relatively safe assumption :)
+The only thing this tutorial assumes is that you are not afraid of using the command line and you’ve used at least one programming language before in your life.

-First things first, install Leiningen or Cake.
+First things first, install [Leiningen](https://github.com/technomancy/leiningen) or [Cake]:(https://github.com/ninjudd/cake).
 Then clone this repository and switch into its directory.
 Once you’ve done that, run <code>lein deps</code> or <code>cake deps</code>.
-This will grab all of the dependencies needed for this tutorial.
+This will grab all the dependencies required for this tutorial.
+You can use a regular text editor to cover the material in this tutorial.

 Getting Started
 ----

-Ok, we’re ready to being.
+Ok, we’re ready to begin.
 Type <code>lein repl</code> or <code>cake repl</code>, this will drop you into the Clojure prompt.
 First lets double check that everything went ok.
 Enter the following at the Clojure REPL:

 ```clj
 user=> (require 'clojure.core.logic.minikanren)